JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `submitTaskWorkRating`

-Submit a hashed secret of the rating for work in task `_id` which was performed by user with task role id `_role` Allowed within 5 days period starting which whichever is first from either the deliverable being submitted or the dueDate been reached Allowed only for evaluator to rate worker and for worker to rate manager performance Once submitted ratings can not be changed or overwritten
+Submit a hashed secret of the rating for work in task `_id` which was performed by user with task role id `_role`.
+Allowed within 5 days period starting which whichever is first from either the deliverable being submitted or the dueDate been reached.
+Allowed only for evaluator to rate worker and for worker to rate manager performance.
+Once submitted ratings can not be changed or overwritten.

 **Parameters**